 In modern times, even people who actively avoid the number 13 probably don’t really think of that reason, but superstitious types still manage to find reasons to believe that there is something inherently wrong about the number.

 Other authors have taken the number 13 and used it in a plot device for genres such as thriller and horror, but Blyton, in writing for children, pairs this rather sinister tradition with the childlike tradition of blowing dandelion ‘clocks’ in order to tell the time.
 (Blyton had no significant qualms about refusing to use literature as a conduit to a rounded scientific education.)
-In Blyton’s story, ‘once in a blue moon’ means that the blue literally turns blue.
+In Blyton’s story, ‘once in a blue moon’ means that the moon literally turns blue.

 The thing I loved most about this book was the thing I also loved about the Faraway Tree series, in which Blyton’s wood whispers ‘Wisha wisha’ as the wind blows through the trees.
 This phrase gave me a deliciously thrilling feeling as a young reader.
 In Thirteen O’Clock, Blyton not only encourages word play with phrases such as ‘Hoona-looki-allo-pie’ but has created another marvellous phrase of frisson: ‘The witches are coming!
 The witches are coming!’
 This had me hiding under my blankets.